 - Amortization profile of the assets: the 0% default and 0% prepayment monthly amortization of the securitized assets according to the contractual amortization schedule: - Timing of Default: The timing of default is used to calculate the defaulted amount per period expressed as a percentage of the cumulative defaults.
 MERIS has tested the transaction by using various default curves - front-loaded, flat, and back-loaded; - Recovery lag: 50% after 6 months, 25% after 9 months, 25% after 12 months; - Prepayment rate: MERIS has received monthly prepayment data on the previous securitizations of CAC, and has noted that historical average prepayment rates have varied between 3% and 20%.
-MERIS has tested the transaction using various prepayment rates between 0% and 20%; - Credit Support: Over collateralization of 2.6% (net of expenses), in addition to the subordination of administration fee of 3.6% p.a. of the monthly portfolio principal outstanding balance and structural subordination of the junior tranches to the more senior ones.
+MERIS has tested the transaction using various prepayment rates between 0% and 20%; - Credit Support: Over collateralization of 2.7% (net of expenses), in addition to the subordination of administration fee of (i) 2.5% p.a. of the monthly portfolio principal outstanding balance and (ii) EGP 15 million to be paid over the life of Tranche B, as well as structural subordination of the junior tranches to the more senior ones.